Littler Mendelson: History

-In 2010, the firm announced an international labor and employment law office in Caracas, Venezuela (this office subsequently joined Ius Laboris in 2012).
+The firm created its International Practice Group in 2000 to handle employment issues that span multiple jurisdictions.
+In 2010, the firm announced an international labor and employment law office in Caracas, Venezuela; this office subsequently joined Ius Laboris in 2012.
 The firm opened two offices in Mexico under the name Littler, De la Vega y Conde, S.C.
-In October 2013, Littler combined with two Latin American law firms, adding a presence in four additional countries in the Latin American region — Colombia, Costa Rica, El Salvador, and Panama, and creating a new entity named Littler Global.
+In October 2013, Littler combined with two Latin American law firms, adding a presence in four additional countries in the Latin American region – Colombia, Costa Rica, El Salvador, and Panama, – and creating a new entity named Littler Global.
 The firm continued expanding through Littler Global, opening offices in Puerto Rico, the Dominican Republic, Honduras, Peru, and Guatemala.